-(57)A method and apparatus for prioritizing the use of multifunctional printing system's basic processing resources to allow a high priority job to gain immediate access to a shared resource.
+- Turmon, Rodney L. Rochester, NY 14615 (US) - Lamendola, Nicholas M. Lima, NY 14485 (US) - (74) Representative: Skone James, Robert Edmund GILL JENNINGS & EVERY Broadgate House 7 Eldon Street London EC2M 7LH (GB) - (54) Method and apparatus to optimize transition of resources from a lower priority to a higher priority job - (57) A method and apparatus for prioritizing the use of multifunctional printing system's basic processing resources.
 The printing system employs a controller with an improved job contention manager (JCM).
 A plurality of basic resources of the printing system are provided with a queue.
-One or more job services, at desired times, provides a first signal to the JCM to carry out a sub-job of a given job.
+One or more job services, at desired times, signals the JCM to carry out a sub-job of a given - job.
 The signal for each of the sub-jobs includes information about the respective sub-job and its priority.
-Responsive to the signal from the job service the JCM adds a corresponding basic resource sub-job to the queues of each basic resource which the added sub-job will require to perform the sub-job.
-The resources are reassigned by the JCM according to the priority of the added sub-job in the queues.
-If the added sub-job is the highest priority subjob in the queues then responsive to the reassignment of the basic resources processing of the sub-jobs is initiated.
+Responsive to the signal from the job service the JCM adds a corresponding basic resource sub-job to the queues of each basic resource which the sub-job will require to perform the sub-job.
+Each respective sub-job is ready for processing, when it is first in line in all the queues of all the basic resources required to perform the sub-job.